jverzani/RealPolynomialRoots.jl/README.md

 arXiv:1605.00410; DOI:	10.1145/2930889.2930937

-Performance could be significantly improved.
+Performance could be **significantly** improved (polynomials of degree 10,000 or more are tractable with the algorithm, but this implementations only scales up to degree 100 or so).
 The `Hecke.jl` package has a much faster alternative.

-There are still bugs with higher order polynomials.